bakeupboys/nfu/nfu_ecommerce/README.rst

 |badge1| |badge2| |badge3|

-This module adds a maximum order quantity field to Website Sale Orders.
-It also adds an ordered qantitiy field to store the original ordered quantity in case a manager adjustes the uom quantitiy.
-In webshop checkout it adds the customer balance to before and after the current order.
+This module adds

+- a maximum order quantity field to Website Sale Orders
+- ordered qantitiy field to store the original ordered quantity in case a manager adjustes the uom quantitiy

+In webshop checkout it adds

+- the customer balance to before and after the current order
+- a configuration to warn when credit is low
+- a possibility to only use credit for ordering

 **Table of contents**